The (non-uniform) Hrushovski-Lang-Weil estimates: Introduction

 \end{rmk}

-Our proof of Theorem \ref{non_uniform_estimate} is closely related to the circle of ideas around Deligne's conjecture on the Lefschetz-Verider trace formula for non-proper varieties over an algebraic closure of a finite field.~The conjecture was first verified by Pink (\cite{Pink}) assuming the resolution of singularities,~and later by Fujiwara (\cite{Fujiwara}) unconditionally.~Subsequently Varshavsky obtained an effective generalization of Fujiwara's trace formula (\cite{Varshavsky}).~The key notion here is that of a \textit{contracting correspondence},~which ensures vanishing of local terms along the boundary of a compactification.
+Our proof of Theorem \ref{non_uniform_estimate} is closely related to the circle of ideas around Deligne's conjecture on the Lefschetz-Verdier trace formula for non-proper varieties over an algebraic closure of a finite field.~The conjecture was first verified by Pink (\cite{Pink}) assuming the resolution of singularities and later by Fujiwara (\cite{Fujiwara}) unconditionally,~following an idea of Gabber.~Subsequently Varshavsky obtained an effective generalization of Fujiwara's trace formula (\cite{Varshavsky}).~The key notion in both Fujiwara and Varshavsky's approach is that of a \textit{contracting correspondence},~which ensures vanishing of local terms along the boundary of a compactification.

 The connection between Theorem \ref{non_uniform_estimate} and Deligne's conjecture was already observed by Hrushovski (\cite{Hrushovski},~Section 1.1).~However as noted there,~the non-properness of $c_1$ (crucial to make sense of Deligne's conjecture) rules out a `direct' argument.~This connection was reestablished in the recent proof of Corollary \ref{dense_correspondence} by Varshavsky (\cite{Varshavsky_Hrushovski}).